davidcalikes/Marvelous-Matching/docs/README.md

     * As a user, I want to achieve learning outcomes.

-    * As a user, I want to be included in spite of my physical disability.
+    * As a user, I want to be included even though I have a physical disability.

     * As a user, I want to be stimulated and engaged by pictures and sounds.

-    * As a user, I want to help my pre-school child learn
+    * As a user, I want to help my pre-school child learn.

     * As a user, I want to help patients suffering with late-stage dementia.

+    * As a user, I want to have a positive learning experience.

 - __Site Objectives__